Business Identifier Code (BIC) Frequently Asked Questions

 Where can I find my financial institution's BIC?

 Most banks, brokerage houses, and other financial institutions offer limited information about their Bank Identification Code unless a customer is either sending or receiving an international wire.
 Some major banks and those with international branches may post the information on their website on a user's personal account screen or through a Frequently Asked Questions page.
-Some websites also provide information about published BIC that are sorted by financial institution or country, like swift-code.org.
+Some websites also provide information about published BIC that are sorted by financial institution or country, like bank-code.co.